Momentum-Team-19/course/phase3-fe/modern-js.md

 If you can do more than three, great!
 More practice is better.

-## 🏗️ Project: Meet React
+## 3. 🏗️ Project: Meet React

 After you've warmed up with some Exercism challenges, do this short tutorial to take a quick introductory tour of React.
+You should be able to finish this in under one hour.
+The goal of this project is to become familiar with some basic structure and concepts of React.

 [Ali Spittel's Beginner's Guide to React Tutorial](https://welearncode.com/beginners-guide-react-2020/) is a really friendly tutorial for total beginners that will introduce you to the basic concepts that we will be learning about in this phase.

 Instructions in that tutorial are provided both in writing and in the video.
 Use whatever you prefer.
 In either case, you will code along with the instructions.

-The link below takes you to an empty repo on GitHub that you can push your tutorial code to.
+**Use this link to generate an empty repo on GitHub that you can push your tutorial code to:**

 [React Beginner Tutorial Project Repo]({{ site.data.phase3.projects.react_beginner_tutorial.url }})